-4. Lack of Segregation of Duties
+1. Lack of Segregation of Duties

-During our review of the ESUCC's disbursement, receipt, payroll, and capital asset processes, as well as our testing of selected transactions, we noted a lack of segregation of duties.
+During our review of the ESUCC's receipt and capital asset processes, as well as our testing of selected transactions, we noted a lack of segregation of duties.
 We also noted compensating controls adopted by the ESUCC.
-However, these compensating controls do not completely eliminate the risk for errors or fraud to occur and go undetected.
+However, these compensating controls do not completely eliminate the risk of errors or fraud occurring and going undetected.
 We noted the following: